natanimb44/wikipulse/project_brief.md

 **Phase 4, serving and dashboard.** Done when the dashboard showed a live-updating feed and at least one working spike chart, all running locally through `docker-compose up`.

 **Phase 5, deployment.** Done when it was actually live somewhere public — Railway for the backend and pipeline, Vercel for the frontend.

-## What I deliberately skipped for v1

-- Other language wikis — English only for now
-- Any ML-based anomaly detection — plain statistics are good enough to start, and I'd rather get the pipeline right first
-- Auth on the dashboard — it's public and read-only anyway
-- Historical backfill or replay — live stream only, no way to go back and reprocess old data